 Revolutionizing the Patient Experience

 The patient-centric design of the new Pavilion at the Hospital of the University of Pennsylvania incorporates the latest science on how to promote healing in a hospital setting.
 Patient rooms will be equipped to flex between intensive and acute care unit set-ups as the patient population and their caregiving needs change.
 Among its other forward-thinking design elements are comfortable areas in each patient room for family members and care-givers, and an app that helps patients better communicate with their care teams.
 At the heart of the new hospital’s design is an interchangeable platform to quickly and seamlessly adopt new technologies as they are invented.
 Built for the 21st century and beyond, the Pavilion will be where Penn provides superlative care and comfort to patients and their families for decades to come.

 Stimulating Scientific Discovery

 What is the optimum environment for discovery in energy science?
 Penn checks all the boxes: eminent researchers in a range of complementary disciplines; programs that unite faculty, undergraduates and graduate students in collaborative research; and core teaching and research facilities in close proximity.
-The new Science Research Building will augment Penn’s existing strengths by adding state-of-the-art research space that connects physical scientists and engineers.
+The new Vagelos Laboratory for Energy Science and Technology will augment Penn’s existing strengths by adding state-of-the-art research space that connects physical scientists and engineers.
 Focused primarily on energy research, this new Penn Arts and Sciences and Penn Engineering facility will have a flexible infrastructure that can be adapted as needs evolve.
 Located on the south side of Walnut and 32nd Streets, it will also serve as a striking new gateway to the Penn campus from Center City.

 Accessing the Ancient World